HackabilityBIHC/Sherlock/SOFTWARE.md

 # Software

 ## Installation

-Make sure your electronic circuit and PCB is built following the schema in `SherlockSketch.fzz`.

 Open a terminal window in your RaspberryPi (you can either connect through `SSH` or directly to the device).

 Clone the repository into your preferred location: